Job-Bouwhuis/WinterRose.WinterForge/README.md

 It's tuned for the kind of power it gives you, especially when you're dealing with complex object setups or need to handle versioning gracefully.
 So yeah, maybe not the fastest out there, but definitely one of the most capable.

+The projects within this repository are licensed under the MPL-2.0 license

 **Slight disclaimer**
 I work on this package alone and on my free time. updates may be slow.